CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Design Patterns

-  The template design pattern is significantly important for our group project.
-Our hr system includes the detailed information of tons of people(User).
-In order to avoid code duplication, we only want to create one class to represent User inside of Entity,  this class is the template that decides the main structure of User, then after this, we are free to create subclasses to override specific steps of the algorithm without changing its structure.
-So we create different kinds of roles for the User in the company, such as manager, boss, employee and applicants, User with those roles are still part of User so they share the same properties as User.
-These are the subclasses that override the information of people(User superclass).
-The User superclass are the foundation of the whole hr system.
+- Template design pattern: It is significantly important for our group project.
+Our HR system includes the detailed information of tons of people(User).
+In order to avoid code duplication, we only want to create one class to represent any user inside of Entity.
+This class, called User, is the template that decides the main structure of any user.
+Then after this, we are free to create subclasses to override specific methods and add more features without changing its structure.
+Hence, we create different kinds of roles for the User in the company, such as Employer, Employee, Intern, Applicants, Manager, Security, and more.
+User with those roles are still part of User so they share the same properties as User.
+These are the subclasses that override the information of people (User superclass).
+The User superclass are the foundation of the entire HR system.
-  ???????????????????????????????????????????????????
-One more pattern
+- Factory Design Pattern: There are many users in a HR system.
+We've added an UserFactory class in the entities.
+The UserFactory contains all types of users.
+When we want to create a User of a specific type, we just use the UserFacotory and specify our needs.
+This gives a more convenient implementation of classes in the Use Case Package by calling the UserFactory.
+Also, by doing this we obsure the creation process for these related users, which increases encapsulation and abstraction.
+In addition, using factory design pattern allows us to add more user types without interacting with other classes.
+This is closely related to Open / Closed Principle in SOLID.
+- Future:

 - [x] Progress Report
 - Contribution of each member since phase 1
 - Link to significant pull requests & Explanation
-- summary of group member's contribution
+- Tian Shu
+- Canyang
+- Shihan
+- Yiteng
+- Yuelin

 - [x] Unit Testing
 - All classes are tested, where each method has at least 1 corresponding unit test.